Ashley Judd: Personal life

 In December 1999, Judd became engaged to Dario Franchitti, a Scottish racing driver who competed in Championship Auto Racing Teams (CART).
 They married in December 2001 at Skibo Castle in Scotland.
 They did not have any children, as she is known to have said: "It's unconscionable to breed with the number of children who are starving to death in impoverished countries."
 They divorced in 2013.

-Judd is an avid martial arts practitioner: She has practiced kickboxing, judo, and Tae Bo.
+Judd is an avid martial arts practitioner: she has practiced kickboxing, judo, and Tae Bo.

 In February 2006, she entered a program at Shades of Hope Treatment Center in Buffalo Gap, Texas and stayed for 47 days.
 She was there for treatment of depression, insomnia, and codependency.

 In 2011, Judd released her memoir All That is Bitter and Sweet, in which she discusses her life from adolescence to adulthood.
 The memoir concentrates on her humanitarian work as an adult.

 In February 2021, while hiking in the jungle in the Democratic Republic of the Congo, Judd shattered her leg.
 Porters transported her for 55 hours to reach a hospital for surgery in South Africa.

-Judd is a Christian and cited her faith as why she went public against Harvey Weinstein.
+Judd is a Christian and said her faith was why she went public against Harvey Weinstein.

 Education

-In May 2007, Judd received a BA in French at the University of Kentucky.
+In May 2007, Judd received a B.A. in French at the University of Kentucky.
 She was awarded an Honorary DHL degree from Union College in Barbourville, Kentucky, on May 9, 2009.
 Judd undertook postgraduate study, earning a mid-career MPA degree from Harvard Kennedy School in 2010.

 In August 2016, Judd enrolled at UC Berkeley to pursue a PhD in Public Policy at the Goldman School of Public Policy.
-She took a medical leave of absence two months later because she was suffering from siege migraines.
+She took a medical leave of absence two months later because she was suffering from migraines.

 Interests

 Judd follows sports at her alma mater, and has attended many University of Kentucky basketball games.

 During the 2007 IndyCar season, Judd criticized allowing rookie Milka Duno to race.
-After the final race, Judd said to reporters "I know this is not very sportsmanlike, but they've got to get the 23 car (Duno) off the track.
+After the final race, Judd said to reporters, "I know this is not very sportsmanlike, but they've got to get the 23 car (Duno) off the track.
 It's very dangerous.
 I'm tired of holding my tongue.
 She shouldn't be out there.
 When a car is 10 miles [an hour] off the pace, it's not appropriate to be racing.
 People's lives are at stake."